-Educational institutes that do not have boarding arrangements usually work with purpose-built student accommodation provided by a contractor.
-Try logging on here to get an idea.
+Educational institutes that do not have boarding arrangements usually work with purpose-built student housing provided by a contractor.

 Finding flatshares in the UAE

-Flat-sharing is forbidden by law in the United Arab Emirates unless the landlord has given his consent in writing (in the contract).
-Therefore you need to be careful.
+Flat-sharing is illegal in the United Arab Emirates unless the landlord gives consent in writing in the contract.
 You can usually find flatshares via word of mouth or social media.
 Sometimes, information on flatshares is available on local community center boards.

 How to rent a property in the UAE

 Once you contact the agent, property manager, or landlord (in case you are searching directly), you can set up a time as per mutual convenience.
 Most agents work on weekends as well.
 You should start this process once you have your residence visa and bank checkbook in hand.
 If your visa is taking time, you can ask your company to give you a letter stating that your visa is in progress.

 Make sure to view the property in clear daylight, insist on a tour of the building, and check out all of the facilities.
 If you are not satisfied, your agent is likely to have more properties to show you.

 When you identify a property, you can book it by paying the security deposit; this is usually 5% of the annual rent.